intel-analytics/ipex-llm/ppml/README.md

                 key: policy_id
     ...
     ```
-    You should get `Attestation Success!` in logs after you [submit a PPML job](#step-4-submit-job) if the quote generated with user report is verified successfully by Attestation Service, or you will get `Attestation Fail!
-Application killed!` and the job will be stopped.
+    You should get `Attestation Success!` in logs after you submit a PPML job if the quote generated with `user_report` is verified successfully by Attestation Service.
+Or you will get `Attestation Fail!
+Application killed!` or `JASONObject["result"] is not a JASONObject`and the job will be stopped.

 #### Step 5.
 Submit Job
 When the Big Data & AI application and its input data is prepared, you are ready to submit BigDL PPML jobs.
 You need to choose the deploy mode and the way to submit job first.